Bound to Disagree: Generalization Bounds via Certifiable Surrogates: Experiments

+Although acquiring unlabeled data is generally easier and cheaper than acquiring labeled data, the cost of generating a large unlabeled set of data can still be prohibitive.
+Thus, in \cref{fig:ablation_disagreement}, we study the effect of the size of the disagreement set on the disagreement bound of \cref{thm:bin_disag} across 20 subset sizes and five seeds.
+To do so, we train CNNs on MNIST with random coresets.
+The original disagreement set contains 10800 data points.
+The smallest subset contains 1\% of the disagreement set, comprising 108 data points.

+We observe that when the disagreement set is smaller than 1000 data points, the bound has high variance.
+However, when the number of data points becomes greater than a thousand, the improvement in the tightness of the bound becomes marginal.
+From this small experiment, we argue that the minimum number of data points needed to obtain tight bounds would be between a thousand and two thousand data points.

-\subsection{Model compression experiments}
+\subsection{Model Compression Experiments}

 For the model compression experiments, we pretrain randomly initialized models on a subset of the training set, over which we then add LoRA adapters implemented by \citet{hu2022lora} and the subspace compression approach implemented by \citet{lotfi2022pac}.
-This SubLoRA model is then trained on the remaining datapoints, where the bound is also computed.
+This SubLoRA model is then trained on the remaining data points, where the bound is also computed.

 \textbf{Hyperparameters for MNIST} \begin{multicols}{2} \begin{itemize} \item Portion of training set for pretraining : 20\% \item Number of pretraining epochs : 100 \item Pretraining learning rate : $10^{-3}$ \item Dropout probability : 0.0 \item Optimizer : AdamFree \item Training learning rate : $\{10^{-2}, 10^{-4}\}$ \item Weight decay : 0.1 \item Random subspace projector : Dense \item Dimension of the subspace : $\{100, 500, 1000 \}$ \item Level of quantization : $\{5, 20\}$ \item Rank of LoRA : $\{0, 2, 4\}$ \end{itemize} \end{multicols}